Friendship Style Quiz Result

 Your friendships feel like long conversations that never quite end.

 If you scored as The Sage, your friendships are built around ideas, observations, and the slow unfolding of how each of you sees the world.
 You'd rather have one walk that meanders for three hours than four brunches that don't.
 Your friends often joke that talking to you is like therapy, but cheaper.
 This is a beautiful style — also one whose blind spots are easy to miss because they often look like 'just being thoughtful.'
+The Sage thinks of friendship not as something you do but as something you metabolize together: a slow joint project of making sense of work, family, the strange feeling of being thirty-four, the book one of you read last month.
+You probably remember the substance of conversations from years ago more clearly than what you wore last week.
+You also probably have a small handful of people who would say you are one of the most important relationships in their life, and a larger group of acquaintances who never figured out how to get past the surface with you.
+Both facts are connected.
+The Sage style is the most adult of the friendship archetypes — patient, layered, durable — but it's also the one most at risk of mistaking interiority for intimacy.

 Strengths of The Sage

 - Comfort with silence.
 You don't fill space anxiously; you let conversations breathe.
+Friends describe time with you as restorative because you don't require them to perform.

 - Reliability in emotional crisis.
 When a friend is in real trouble, Sages are often the calmest and most useful people in the room.
+You can sit with hard feelings without needing to fix them, which is what someone in crisis usually needs.

 Blind spots